immineal/BLL/README.md

 ### Step 1: Prepare the Image

 Place an image you want to classify in the same directory as the `predict_digit.py` script.
-The image should be a grayscale image (e.g., PNG or JPG) containing a handwritten digit.
+The image should be a grayscale image (e.g., PNG or JPG) containing a handwritten digit in **white on a black background**.
 Ensure the image is resized to 28x28 pixels.

 ### Step 2: Run the Prediction Script